Forward and backward error bounds for a mixed precision preconditioned conjugate gradient algorithm: The numerical stability of PCG

 As mentioned above, Greenbaum estimated the norm of the difference between the true residual \(\Tilde{r}_k \) and the recursively updated residual \(\hatrk\), and summarized the main result in~\cite[Theorem~2.2]{Greenbaum1997}.
 Although her results were not originally formulated incorporating any preconditioner, it is straightforward to adapt them for the preconditioned case, in particular, for Algorithm~\ref{alg:pcg}.
+Here we present an equivalent formulation of this result for Algorithm~\ref{alg:pcg}, as well as the proof based on Greenbaum's ideas to emphasize that preconditioning does not affect the gap between \(\tilde r_k \) and \( \hatrk \).

 \begin{theorem} Assume that \(\hatxk\) and \(\hatrk\) are generated by Algorithm~\ref{alg:pcg} satisfying~\eqref{eq:xk} and~\eqref{eq:hatrk1}.
 The difference between the true residual \(\Tilde{r}_k = b - A\hatxk\) and the recursively updated residual \(\hatrk\) satisfies